sudo-Boris/mr-Blip/README.md

 tional input signal (e.g., no transcript or audio) and has a simpler and more versatile design than prior state-of-the-art methods.
-We achieve a new state-of-the-art in moment retrieval on the widely used benchmarks Charades-STA, QVHighlights, and ActivityNet Captions and illustrate our method’s versatility with a new state-of-the-art in temporal action localization on ActivityNet.
-Notably, we attain over 9% (absolute) higher Recall (at 0.5 and 0.7 IoU) on the challenging long-video multi-moment QVHighlights benchmark.
+We achieve a new state-of-the-art in moment retrieval on the widely used benchmarks Charades-STA, QVHighlights, and ActivityNet Captions.
+Notably, we attain over 9% (absolute) higher
+Recall (at 0.5 and 0.7 IoU) on the challenging long-video multi-moment QVHighlights benchmark.